Required Grades for Graduation

 - A student may be dismissed for academic reasons only by the faculty members of the Executive Committee.

 - The basic standard used by the Executive Committee in determining the question of academic dismissal is the likelihood of the student’s failing to meet the graduation requirements in the normal number of semesters.
-A student who has accumulated a sufficient number of F, uncompensated D, or INC grades to indicate that he or she is not reasonably able to meet the graduation requirements in six full-time semesters without exceeding the 15 credit per semester maximum will be dismissed, unless extraordinary reasons are shown for extending the time period.
+A student who has accumulated a sufficient number of F, uncompensated D, or INC grades to indicate that they are not reasonably able to meet the graduation requirements in six full-time semesters without exceeding the 15 credit per semester maximum will be dismissed, unless extraordinary reasons are shown for extending the time period.

 - Further in determining academic dismissal the Executive Committee will also consider the limits set forth in the section above entitled “Re-registration and Substitution."